Tongue Tie Therapy

 Professional Support for Tongue Tie Therapy

 Seeking professional support for tongue tie can make a significant difference in a baby’s feeding journey.
 Our experienced lactation consultants are here to assess your baby’s feeding function, identify potential issues related to tongue tie, and offer personalized solutions to improve feeding success.
-We provide one-on-one consultations to give parents tailored guidance in addressing latch problems, feeding mechanics, and any discomfort related to breastfeeding.
+We provide one-on-one tongue tie therapy consultations to give parents tailored guidance in addressing latch problems, feeding mechanics, and any discomfort related to breastfeeding.
 For added convenience, we also offer virtual support, allowing you to receive expert help from the comfort of your home.
 In addition to our specialized tongue tie services, we offer bottle feeding classes and workshops that provide practical tips and techniques for both breast and bottle feeding.
 By seeking professional tongue tie therapy early on, you can prevent common feeding challenges from escalating and ensure that your baby is on the path to healthy growth and development.

 Frequently Asked Questions